Honey Floral Sources Guide

 - Strong, bold flavor

-- High antioxidants
+- Exceptional antioxidants ORAC 16,000+

 Best For

-Baking, BBQ sauces, cheese pairings
+Baking, BBQ sauces, cheese pairings, maximum antioxidants

 Acacia Honey

 Browse AcaciaA premium light honey known for its slow crystallization and mild, delicate flavor.
+With a low glycemic index (~32) compared to [clover honey](/honey/clover-honey) (~69), it's ideal for diabetics.

 Characteristics